 The clothing store’s quick ratio is 1.21 ($10,000 + $5,000 + $2,000) / $14,000.

 Interpreting the Quick Ratio

 A high quick ratio is an indication that a company is utilizing its short-term assets effectively to meet its financial needs.

 If a company reports an acid test ratio of 1, this indicates that its quick assets equal its existing liabilities.
 A ratio higher than 1 indicates that the company’s quick assets are more than sufficient to cover liabilities.
-The company is fully capable of paying current liabilities without tapping into its long-term assets, and will still have cash or cash equivalents left over.
+The company is fully capable of paying current liabilities without tapping into its long-term assets and will still have cash or cash equivalents left over.

 Long-term assets are those used to generate revenue.
 As such, selling those resources would hurt the company’s ability to generate revenue and also indicate that its current activities aren’t creating adequate profits to cover its current liabilities.

 As seen in the example above, Ashley’s Clothing Store’s quick ratio is greater than 1.
-It means that it has enough quick assets to cover all its current liabilities and still have more left.
+It means that it has enough quick assets to cover all its current liabilities and still has more left.

 Companies should aim for a high quick ratio because it can help attract investors.
 It also increases the company’s chance of getting loans, as it shows creditors that it is able to handle its debt obligations.